UN calls for firms behind Lao dam collapse to pay as 7,000 survivors await compensation

 By Skylar Lindsay

-Nearly two years after the collapse of the Xe Pian-Xe Namnoy dam in Laos, a group of United Naitons (UN) experts is calling on governments and businesses to address ongoing human rights violations experienced by survivors of the disaster.
+Nearly two years after the collapse of the Xe Pian-Xe Namnoy dam in Laos, a group of United Nations (UN) experts is calling on governments and businesses to address ongoing human rights violations experienced by survivors of the disaster.

 “Thousands of survivors lost everything and continue to face uncertainty and neglect,” the statement from the experts read.
 “Governments, as well as companies and banks, stand to profit handsomely from the hydropower project, yet communities who lost everything have received only broken promises.”

 In July 2018, the hydropower dam in southern Laos collapsed, destroying 13 villages, killing 71 people and displacing at least 7,000 more.
-The government promised survivors compensation and that they would be allocated land where they could rebuild their lives, but two years later, many residents are either still living in relocation centers or have abandoned them as conditions deteriorate.
+The government promised survivors compensation and land where they could rebuild their lives, but two years later, many residents are either still living in relocation centers or have abandoned them as conditions deteriorate.

 Radio Free Asia spoke with survivors at a number of relocation centers in late April, many of whom described uninhabitable conditions.